-The main legislative act for navigation on the high seas is the Federal Law on Navigation under the Swiss Flag (Navigation Act), which is completed and implemented by numerous pieces of secondary legislation, including the Ordinance implementing the Federal Law on Navigation under the Swiss Flag (Navigation Ordinance) and the Ordinance on Swiss Yachts Navigating on the High Seas (Yacht Ordinance).
+The main legislative act for navigation on the high seas is the Federal Law on Navigation under the Swiss Flag (Navigation Act), which is completed and implemented by numerous pieces of secondary legislation, including the Ordinance implementing the Federal Law on Navigation under the Swiss Flag (the Navigation Ordinance) and the Ordinance on Swiss Yachts Navigating on the High Seas.

-Moreover, Switzerland is a signatory to numerous IMO conventions, which are imported into Swiss law and are therefore directly applicable to vessels flying the Swiss flag.
+Moreover, Switzerland is a signatory to numerous International Maritime Organization conventions, which are imported into Swiss law and, therefore, are directly applicable to vessels flying the Swiss flag.